BLOG / PROFILE: MICE AND RATS

 If I have a problem, what can I do?
 If you have mice living in your walls you can probably hear them gnawing and clawing, you can try and bait them with food to get them out.
 Mice will wait until it is dark to find food.
 Lure them out at night with food bait and use traps or poisons to kill them.
 If you have house cats, they do a good job at hunting and getting rid of any mice.
 In any event that these methods are not effective call a professional pest control specialist.

 Why my house?
 Rats can enter your home through sewers and air vents, they can also get in through any holes, a rat can squeeze through hole as small as a quarter.
 Rats hide in attics, under concrete and decks, in walls and other hard to see or reach places.

 Can I prevent an infestation?
 In order to help prevent the infestation of rats you should seal all possible entry points.
 The most common way they can enter your dwelling is by climbing trees and getting in through broken vents and screens.
 You should also seal all pet food, dog and bird seed is a huge incentive for rats so keeping these items in a sealed container.
 Human food should also be stored the same way and garbage should be disposed properly.

 **It is important to note the dangers of using poisons.
 Rat poison is toxic to humans and pets.
 They are meant to thin the blood, this means that any human exposed to rat poison could see signs of external bleeding, bloody urine, bloody stool and nosebleeds.
 If in any case this were to occur you must tell the medic what type of rat poison you were using so they can better treat you.
-To avoid these deadly side effects it is best to consult a pest control Toronto company, they can treat the problem and minimize the risks involved.
+To avoid these deadly side effects it is best to consult professional pest experts so they can treat the problem and minimize the risks involved.

 Call 1 (800) 263-5055